apollographql/apollo/studio-docs/source/datadog-integration.md

 These metrics are also tagged with both the associated Apollo graph ID (as `graph:<graph-id>`) and the associated variant name (as `variant:<variant-name>`).
 If you haven't set a variant name, then `current` is used.

-> If you set up your integration before October 2020, the metric names start with `apollo.engine.operations` instead of `apollo.operations`, and used a `service:<graph-id>` tag instead of `graph:<graph-id>`.
+> If you set up your integration before October 2020, the metric names start with `apollo.engine.operations` instead of `apollo.operations`, and use a `service:<graph-id>` tag instead of `graph:<graph-id>`.
 This is called "legacy mode".
 You may transition your graph to modern mode by clicking the "Transition to modern mode" button on your graph's Integrations page.
 This is a one-way change; you should be prepared to update any dashboards and metrics to use the new metric and tag names when you click the button.

 ## Exploring metrics